 The lower right or left corner of a canvas is not the only place an artist's signature may appear.
 Artists have the freedom to apply their mark anywhere on the work, and they sometimes get creative.
 An obvious place to look for a missing signature is the reverse of the piece, where it might be placed if an artist does not want to detract from the composition.

-Signatures can also be obvious, but so stylized that they become an element of the composition, revealing aspects of even the artist themselves.
-Salvador Dalí, for example, would at times paint a very large, prominent signature within the work, embellishing it with design details.
-For Dalí, this type of placement inserts the artist into the piece, reflecting his eccentricities and showmanship both on the canvas and in his personal life.
+Signatures can also be obvious, but so stylized that they become an element of the composition, revealing aspects of the artist themselves.
+While enormous signatures on original paintings are not very common, they do appear from time to time.
+Salvador Dalí, for example, would occasionally paint a very large, prominent signature within the work, embellishing it with design details..
+For Dalí, this type of placement inserts him into the piece, reflecting his eccentricities and showmanship both on the canvas and in his personal life.

 Signatures and Dates

-Signatures are as unique as the artist and artwork themselves, and they can vary even within one individual artist's oeuvre over their career.
+Signatures are as special as the artist and artwork themselves, and they can vary even within one individual artist's oeuvre over their career.
 Carefully examining the subtle or drastic changes in an artist's signature over time can tell you a great deal about the work at hand, and these differences can be instrumental in helping determine when a piece was created.
-Pablo Picasso is an excellent example.
-In his Cubist period, he often did not sign the front of his paintings as to not compete with the complex lines and visual construction of the work.
-It was not until later that he developed his “signature” signature, complete with a swooping line underscoring his last name.
+Pablo Picasso (another famous artist) is an excellent example.
+In the Cubist period, Picasso did not often sign the front of his paintings to prevent competing with the complex lines and visual construction of the work itself.
+It was not until later that he developed his "signature" signature, complete with a swooping line underscoring his last name.
+He signed many of his famous portrait paintings, making them all the more valuable.